-I am biracial and grew up in Brooklyn, New York in the 1970’s.
+I am biracial and grew up in Brooklyn, New York.
 My Harlem born father met my Pennsylvanian born mother in Colorado Springs, Colorado and married her when it was still illegal to do so in many states.
 After receiving vicious death threats, they moved to New York City, where I was born.
 Brooklyn was a fantastic place to grow up!

-I left Brooklyn to attend Dartmouth College where I majored in English.
-Over a decade ago, I married my best friend, Dr. Marvin Doyley, a professor of computer and electrical engineering.
+Almost two decades ago, I married my best friend, Dr. Marvin Doyley, a professor of computer and electrical engineering.
 In 2008, we moved to Rochester, New York where we live with our two handsome, smart, compassionate sons.
-I’m a Christian, a writer, a podcaster, a speaker and the manager of a busy home.
+I’m a Christian, an author, a podcaster, a speaker and the manager of a busy home.